Lisette33/Express.js-Note-Taker-Project/README.md

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

 ## Acknowledgment
-I would like to thank those who provided their helpful guidance.
+I would like to thank the professor, TAs, and others who provided their helpful guidance.

 ## Licence
 MIT